NAM-HKU Fellowship in Global Health Leadership

 • scholarship to undertake the Master of Public Health (MPH) programme, on either part-time or full-time basis, at the HKU School of Public Health; and

-• attachment at HKU School of Public Health, to work on research or knowledge exchange project under the guidance of a professoriate staff; and
+• attachment at HKU School of Public Health, for research or knowledge exchange under the guidance of a professoriate staff; and

-• Two three-month stays at the U.S. National Academy of Medicine, Washington, D.C., during which the Fellow will learn and collaborate with an appropriate Board/ Expert Committee/ Roundtable, and be supported by a faculty mentor who is a member of NAM; and
+• two three-month stays at the U.S. National Academy of Medicine, Washington, D.C., U.S. during which the Fellow will learn and collaborate with an appropriate Board/ Expert Committee/ Roundtable, and be supported by a faculty mentor who is a member of NAM; and

 For details about the Fellowship Programme, please click here.